New York attractions that are extraordinary

 Manhattan Central Station

-Manhattan Central Station is located in the center of Manhattan.
-The trains arrive underground.
-They connect the center of the Big Apple with the surrounding boroughs of New York and the more distant regions.
-Even from the outside, the Grand Central Station looks imposing when you look at the station from Park Avenue from the south.
-Incidentally, the Grand Central Terminal is also a favorite destination for Foodies in New York.
-On the lower floor of Grand Central Terminal on 42nd Street and Vanderbilt Avenue is one of New York's most famous seafood restaurants: The Grand Central Oyster Bar & Restaurant.
-There are more reasons than one to take a closer look at this station.
-Jessica introduces in her report, what you can see inside, .
+Manhattan's central station is located in the center of Manhattan.
+Trains arrive here underground.
+They connect the center of the Big Apple with the surrounding boroughs of New York and further afield.
+Even from the outside, Grand Central Station is impressive when you look at the station from the south across Park Avenue.
+Incidentally, Grand Central Terminal is also a popular destination for foodies in New York.
+On the lower level of Grand Central Terminal at 42nd Street and Vanderbilt Avenue is one of New York's most famous seafood restaurants: the Grand Central Oyster Bar & Restaurant.
+So there are several reasons to take a closer look at this station.

 Grand Central Terminal

-Grand Central Station has a magical appeal even to the die-hard New Yorkers.
-There are many myths and peculiarities surrounding this interesting train station in Manhattan.
-On a photo tour you can explore and get to know Grand Central Station better.
-Tripods are strictly forbidden in the station unless you get special permission during a tour.
+Grand Central Station has a magical attraction even for real New Yorkers.
+There are many myths and peculiarities surrounding this interesting station in Manhattan.
+You can explore Grand Central Station and get to know it better on a photo tour.
+However, tripods are expressly prohibited in the station unless you get special permission during a tour.
 You can find out more about the tour here: The Grand Central Station - The most beautiful corners of the New York landmark

-Jessica writes about culinary surprises, cooking courses and food tours around the world on her blog Yummy Travel.
-Always with a pinch of culture and a focus on slow travel and individual travel.
+Jessica writes on her blog Yummy Travel about culinary surprises, cooking courses and food tours all over the world.
+Always with a pinch of culture as well as a focus on slow travel and individual trips.

 Grand Central Terminal